Retro jerseys: From fan object to valuable collector's item

 3. Price puzzle: How much is nostalgia worth to you?

-Play along!
-Estimate the value of these pieces:
+Join the game!
+Appreciate the value of these pieces:

 1. Bulls jersey Jordan '98 "Last Dance" (unworn, with original tag)